likhithgowdahr005-create/RTL-to-SoC/Module 2/Lab 23/README.md

 Waveforms/dump.vcd
 ```

-This waveform can be viewed using GTKWave for detailed timing analysis.
+This waveform file can be opened using GTKWave for detailed timing analysis.

 ---